Like Me, Like You

 5 YEARS LATER………………………..

 Now back to the story: She always tried to find a friend but so far failed.
 It only got worse as the war worsened.
-Many became orphans, but she she had been an orphan since she was one week old.
+Many became orphans, but she had been an orphan since she was one week old.

 THE GROSSEST THING EVER!!!!
 UGH!
 “Ring.”
 “Oops!”
 Cleo dropped a metal ball she found on the floor.
-She tried to pick it up without realizing she is well “was” in bed, wrapped in blankets.
+She tried to pick it up without realizing she was in bed, wrapped in blankets.
 “Thump.”
 “Oof,” she said.
 “I forgot I just woke up.”

-10 mins later … school started and everyone rushed in making sooo much noise, not happy ones, mean ones.
+10 minutes later … school started and everyone rushed in making so much noise, not happy sounds, mean ones.
 Why?
 Because they were pushing each other.
 “When we finally get inside,” Cleo thought, “everyone will be beat.”
 The only sounds for a full 15 minutes were huffing and moaning.
 Cleo took out her secret notebook and wrote: “2019 was a perfect year in our world.”
-She wrote not sure if it was perfect in other worlds.
+She wrote this not sure if it was perfect in other worlds.
 She closed the notebook and threw it in her secret pocket.
-Zulda a cute imaginary friend said “HEY SCHOOL!
-HOW ARE YOU DOING?????!!!!!!!!!!!!!”
-Cleo did NOT want to cause attention as the new kid without being prepared.
-“Oh I should not distract you.
-Bye,” Zulda whispered as she vanished without a trace.
-“Sigh.”
-Cleo knew Zulda will come back later in the day when everyone sat on the spiky and slightly sticky chairs.

 Cleo always thought these chairs came from the messy art room.
-The spikes tell you answer, explain how to get the answers, they set reminders, and tell you what you might have misunderstood.
+The spikes tell you answers, explain how to get the answers, they set reminders, and tell you what you might have misunderstood.
 But hers was extra sweet so it put a spike in her hair and buried it so it would help outside school.
 It also gave her a candy that turns into whatever you want or need.
 When you eat one, another appears on your head or in your pockets or palm.

 When recess ended she rushed in to avoid the crowd and she slipped on spilled water.
 She stumbled in a room full of paper.
 She could not resist so she read one.
 “Oh no they are going to kill us!” she tried to warn everyone, but they did not listen.
 She made a plan.
 First, she got the spike in her hair to do some awesome things.
-One of its powers is to add information to her brain silently.
+One of its powers added information to her brain silently.
 She packed water, food (no goose water) and other extra stuff but not too much.
-She ran out and an explosion went off.
-A cat flew on top of her.
-“MEOWW!!!!”
-“Hey, I am Lima,”Lima the cat said.
-“Hi, I am Cleo.”

 Poof!
 Zulda, Puna, and Lin appeared.
 “Hi Lima,” they said.
 “Hi Zulda, Puna and Lin.”
 Wait, if they aren’t imaginary, then I must be magical.
 “Now run with me if you want to live!”